-Sell a Home
+Sell a Home - Hank Miller Team

 Selling a home is a major event, both emotionally and financially.
 The real estate industry is almost unrecognizable from a decade ago – faster, more transparent, much more direct contact with buyers.
-The only thing unchanged is the miniscule portion of true full time professional agents; standards and expectations on agents remain woeful.
+The only thing unchanged is the minuscule portion of true full time professional agents; standards and expectations on agents remain woeful.
 The importance of using a professional agent to represent your best interests, maximize your investment and minimize the disruption cannot be overstated…

 Only 13%+- of agents are professionals